Advice > Software engineering

 As a starting point, be sure to read Meta's guide to the onsite interview for software engineers.
 It's packed full of good advice and has some links to useful resources for each of the three interview types.

-For coding interviews, we recommend using our coding interview prep article as your one-stop-shop to guide you through your preparation process.
+For coding interviews, we recommend using our FAANG coding interview prep article as your one-stop-shop to guide you through your preparation process.

 For system and product design interviews, we recommend studying our system design interview prep guide and learning how to answer system design interview questions.
 These guides cover a step-by-step method for answering system design questions (equally relevant for product design), and they provide several example questions with solutions.

-For Getting to know you interviews, we recommend learning our step-by-step method to answer behavioral questions and then practicing the most common software engineer behavioral interview questions.
+For getting to know you interviews, we recommend learning our step-by-step method to answer behavioral questions and then practicing the most common software engineer behavioral interview questions.

 Finally, a great way to practice coding, system/product design, and behavioral questions, is to interview yourself out loud.